 and provide completions for it.

 You can also add references to WebPI product entries.
-This is currently used only for deployment to Windows Azure Cloud Service where you can install additional components via the WebPI feed.
+This is currently used only for deployment to Microsoft Azure Cloud Service where you can install additional components via the WebPI feed.
 By default, the feed displayed is Python specific and includes

 Django, CPython, and other core components.
 You can also select your own feed.